avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 __~1987:__ Database Theory, at the Michlelet Beit Vegan Teacher's College in Jerusalem.
 I was a substitute teacher for 3 months.

-I strongly recommend that high school students who learn trigonometry should also learn the much simpler base-60 [rational trigonometry](http://www.ms.lt/derlius/WildbergerDivineProportions.pdf) used the ancient Akkadians and Babylonians.
+I strongly recommend that high school students who learn trigonometry should also learn the much simpler base-60 [rational trigonometry](http://www.ms.lt/derlius/WildbergerDivineProportions.pdf) used by the ancient Akkadians and Babylonians.

 </details>
 $endif